So you’ve decided to give it a go. … And backup your iPhone to your MacBook.

 When Your IPhone To Mac Backup is Finished

-And you’ll see the date and time of the last backup of your iPhone to your Mac confirmed in the finder window.
+And above that you’ll see the date and time of your Mac iPhone backup confirmed in the finder window.

-The arrows on the picture shows you where.
+The arrows in the picture shows you where.

 The only thing left to do is to eject your iPhone.